Top 15 Best Quarterbacks of All Time

 12. Steve Young

 Steve Young was a first-round pick in the 1984 Supplemental NFL Draft.
 His career got off to a disastrous start after he signed with the Los Angeles Express.
 Luckily for Young, the team collapsed, and he moved to the Buccaneers for a couple of seasons before signing with the San Francisco 49ers.
-It is with the 49ers that Young finally shone, championing rushing touchdowns and rushing yards.
+It is with the 49ers that Young finally shone, spearheading rushing touchdowns and rushing yards.

 View post on Twitter